erikboderek/LWCBiometricCapture/README.md

-# LWCPhotoCapture
+# LWCBiometricCapture
-Here are two LWCs that can be used in a flow to capture a user's photo using the computer's camera, as well as their signature.
+Here are two LWCs that can be used in a flow to capture a user's photo using the computer's camera, as well as their signature, and upload those as images to any record.

 Both LWCs have some configuration options to meet most needs.

-Uses the web cam to capture profile picture.
-Also captures signature.

 ## Photo Capture